Forget passwords – you'll soon have another way to log into websites that will make your accounts less vulnerable.

 Chrome, Firefox and Edge will soon support a new open standard called Web Authentication (WebAuthn).
 When it's implemented, you'll be able to use a mobile device to verify your identity.
 This could involve an app, a USB hardware key, or biometric data, and could either serve as an extra form of authentication or replace passwords completely.

-This type of authentication makes it much harder for criminals to pull off phishing attacks because there's no consistent line of characters (like a conventional password) that provides access to your accounts.
+This type of authentication (in addition to important measures like a free password manager) makes it much harder for criminals to pull off phishing attacks because there's no consistent line of characters (like a conventional password) that provides access to your accounts.

 Some services, including Google and Facebook, already support multi-factor authentication via a smartphone app or Yubikey device.
 It's also popular in businesses where security is particularly important, but isn't widely used elsewhere.